 Ashbourne College takes the health and safety of our students and staff very seriously.
-We are now preparing to re-open our premises in September, following UK Government guidance and regulations during the Coronavirus (COVID-19) pandemic.
+We have now re-opened our premises following UK Government guidance and regulations in response to the Coronavirus (COVID-19) pandemic.

 Ashbourne COVID-19 response

 Ashbourne started delivering all timetabled lessons live-streamed through our Online Distance Learning Programme from 20 March, when all schools in the UK were required by Government to close to reduce the spread of COVID-19.
 We very much appreciate the hard work put in by our dedicated teachers and staff to facilitate our online teaching programme and the positive attitude of our students and parents during this challenging period.

 Keeping everyone safe at the college is a priority.
 Ashbourne has introduced a raft of precautionary measures to make re-opening possible and has developed protocols for the everyday running of the college.

 We have undertaken a deep clean of all three of Ashbourne’s premises before re-opening in September.
 Daily cleaning of the college now takes place twice a day.